-A number of national organizations have taken positions in favor of supported decision-making as an alternative to guardianship.
+Many leading national organizations and the federal government have taken positions in favor of supported decision-making as an alternative to guardianship.

-Below are just a few of the many national organizations that support the use of SDM.
+Below are just a few of the many national organizations that endorse the use of SDM.

 Does your organization promote SDM as an alternative to guardianship?